Can the U.S.-Mexico Trade Agreement Replace NAFTA?

-As the President seeks to conclude a new trade deal with Mexico—with or without Canada—he could find that his authority is severely curtailed by something called "trade promotion authority" or "TPA."
-Unless the White House follows the strict procedures established under TPA, the resulting agreement could be held up or even defeated by Congress, throwing in doubt the ability to reach a new agreement.
+Well over a year ago, President Trump notified Congress that he intended to begin negotiations to amend the North American Free Trade Agreement (“NAFTA”).
+This notification was not simply a courtesy.
+As he seeks to conclude a new trade deal with Mexico—with or without Canada—the President could find that his authority is severely curtailed by something called “trade promotion authority” or “TPA.”
+Unless the negotiation and the approval process follows the strict procedures established under TPA, the resulting agreement could be held up or even defeated by Congress.
+This puts additional pressure on the White House to conclude negotiations quickly and bring an agreement to Capitol Hill for a vote before a new Congress is seated following the 2018 midterm elections.